Drommedhar/ArcRaidersHelper/README.md

 ### Settings UI
 - Click the **Settings** button in the title bar to open an in-app modal dialog.
-- Adjust default click-through behavior, independent opacity sliders (normal vs click-through), tracker URL, or hotkey strings (`Ctrl+Alt+T` style format) and hit **Apply** to persist.
+- Adjust default click-through behavior, independent opacity sliders (normal vs click-through), ad filtering, or hotkey strings (`Ctrl+Alt+T` style format) and hit **Apply** to persist.
 The opacity sliders drive both the glass chrome and the embedded website thanks to injected CSS.
+- Enable **Hide ads on tracker** if you want the embedded page to block common ad hosts and DOM containers without modifying the upstream site; toggle it off if anything legitimate gets caught.
 - Invalid URLs or duplicate hotkeys are rejected with a warning so you do not end up with unusable shortcuts.

 ### Customizing hotkeys and placement
 User preferences live in `%APPDATA%\ArcRaidersHelper\settings.json`.
 You can edit this file (while the app is closed) to change hotkey combos or seed a default window size/position.
-Unknown or invalid hotkeys automatically fall back to the defaults listed above.
+Unknown or invalid hotkeys automatically fall back to the defaults listed above, and the overlay automatically remembers whichever language you last selected on arctracker.io.

 ## Project structure
 - `ArcRaidersHelper.sln` – solution container.